kkarsten62/QMapShack.AppImage/README.md

 	cd QMapShack.AppImage

 ## Build Docker image
-The Docker image based on the following software components:

-* Ubuntu 18.04
-	* plus all needed and updated Ubuntu packages
-	* plus Qt 5.9.5
-	* plus CMake 3.20.0
-	* plus PROJ 8.0.0
-	* plus GDAL 3.2.2
-	* plus QUAZIP 1.1
-	* plus Routino 3.3.3
-	* plus QMapshack development branch

 Build the image:

+	sudo docker build -t qms-appimage:0.0.0 --file <dockerfile> .

+For example:

-	sudo docker build -t qms-appimage:0.0.0 .
+	sudo docker build -t qms-appimage:0.0.0 --file QMapShack.AppImage_Ubuntu-18.04 .

-*Be patient and take a coffee, build process will take some time - about 1-2 hours.*
+*Note:* Be patient and take a coffee, build process will take some time - about 1-2 hours.

 Check for latest information in terminal: